-If you have solar panels, you could be using excess solar power to charge your electric vehicle at virtually zero cost with the ev.energy app.
+If you have solar panels at home, you could significantly reduce your costs by using excess solar power to charge your electric vehicle.
+All you need is an ev.energy SOLAR subscription.

 With the price to import energy usually being much higher than to export, it usually works out best financially to use this energy yourself rather than sell it back to the grid.